 Casey started Irish dance at the age of six under the instruction of Ann Richens & John Timm in Columbus, OH.
 She has been dancing for 20+ years.
 Casey was very passionate about competitions and competed at the regional, national, and world level.
 She placed top three in the Midwest Championships for five consecutive years and placed 3rd in North America in her age group.
 She competed in the All-Ireland and Great Britain Championships placing 10th and 11th.
 Casey also competed in six World Championships where she was a world medalist twice and 13th was her highest achievement.
 Casey has greatly enjoyed the performing side of Irish dance as well, and has had the opportunity to perform with numerous Irish groups such as The Chieftans, Natalie MacMaster, and Eileen Ivers, as well as performing in many irish festivals and events.
 While Casey was actively involved in Irish Dance, she also made it a point to focus on her education and earned a business degree from Wittenberg University in 2011.
-One of her greatest joys right now is having the opportunity to help dancers achieve their potential and goals in dance just like her teachers did for her.
+One of her greatest joys right now is having the opportunity to help dancers achieve their potential and goals in dance.